projectara/greybus-spec/source/module_info.rst

     The details of how the CPort identifier is determined will be specified in a later version of this document.

-The *id* field is the CPort identifier used by other modules to direct traffic to this CPort.
+The *id* field is the CPort identifier used by other Modules to direct traffic to this CPort.
 The IDs for CPorts using the same interface shall be unique.
 Certain low-numbered CPort identifiers (such as the control CPort) are reserved.
 Implementors shall assign CPorts